18 High-Paying Jobs You Can Get With a 2-Year Degree

 After graduating and meeting state licensing requirements, most people work as funeral directors, earning around $61,000 a year.
 It’s a job that requires both technical skill and emotional maturity, you’re helping families during their toughest days.

 For those who can handle the weight of it, the income is stable, and the field isn’t going anywhere.
 People always need this service, which means recession resistance built right in.
-If you’re okay working behind the scenes and don’t mind the topic, this degree quietly delivers.

-24 Jobs That Pay Decently, But Most People Think They Are Too Good For
+Related: 24 Jobs That Pay Decently, But Most People Think They Are Too Good For

 Interior Design